geoff-pitman/form-words-from-periodic-table-of-elements-with-complete-variations-of-any-given-word/README.txt

 Form words with element abbreviations from the periodic table of elements.
 Find ALL POSSIBLE VARIATIONS of each word!

-     This algorithm will create the absolute most exhaustive list of formed word variations.
-If anyone can find or knows of an alternative algorithm for finding every variation of a given word, I'm very interested to see how it is implemented...especially if it is faster!!
+This algorithm will create the absolute most exhaustive list of formed word variations in linear time.
+If anyone can find or knows of an alternative algorithm for finding every variation of a given word, I'm very interested to see how it is implemented... especially if it is faster!!

 On my Dell laptop (4th gen i3 dual core) this algorithm processed over 100,000 words in under 3 seconds.
 Test it for yourself!